ramapriyakj/Python-file-processor/readme.md

 # Python file processor

+The project demonstrates how to consume and process data generated from tcp using python.
+The producer.jar generates customer data.
+The simplaex_file_processor.py consumes the tcp data produced by producer.jar and generates csv files containg summary of customer data in batches.

 ## Steps to run the code:
 1. Download all the files in this repository to a folder in your local machine.
    (let us say all the files are under **~/simplaex-master/** folder).